JohnBee/GA_Evolved_NN/README.md

 ## About
 Rather than using Backpropagation to update/optimise the weights of a Neural Network, here a Genetic Algorithm optimises the weights.
 Optimising Neural Networks usually requires a training set, instead here using a fitness function.
+This is similar to the idea behind NEAT except here the topology of the Neural Network is unchanged.

 Within the Code an example of attempting to produce [10, -10] using an input of 0.1 is given.
 The Network structure is [1, 10, 10, 2].
 Input layer of size one, Two hidden layers of ten and